Cheezer1656/NotEnoughSpectators/README.md

 **Note:** You can also use the `/nes stop` command to stop sharing your gameplay.

 ## How does it work?
 The host client captures and stores the packets it receives, then broadcasts them to spectator clients when they join, using a dummy Minecraft server.
+The dummy server is made available to the internet through tunneling the port with [Bore](https://github.com/ekzhang/bore) (it currently uses Bore's public server, `bore.pub`).